AzureAD/microsoft-identity-web/src/Microsoft.Identity.Web.GraphServiceClient/Readme.md

 You can now use both Microsoft Graph and Microsoft Graph Beta in the same application:

-1. Reference both Microsoft.Identity.Web.GraphServiceClient and Microsoft.Identity.Web.GraphBetaServiceClient in your project
+1. Reference both Microsoft.Identity.Web.GraphServiceClient and Microsoft.Identity.Web.GraphServiceClientBeta in your project
    ```shell
    dotnet add package Microsoft.Identity.Web.GraphServiceClient
    dotnet add package Microsoft.Identity.Web.GraphServiceClientBeta